RVCC-IDMX/sass-page-GarryOvide0/src/scss/README.md

     - _grid.scss//

 **pages/**
-- Contains all the buttons, sliders, header, other page component styles, and widgets.
+- This is where you'll find any page-specific styles your site's home page may require that no other page receives.

     - _home.scss//